Community Christmas Events and Experiences

 Another historic landmark — the Jackson covered bridge, built in 1876 — is the entryway to more enchantment.
 Christmas in the white-steepled Jackson Village — so beautiful it draws photographers and artists from all over the world — is sublime.
 For four weekends in the heart of the White Mountains, Jackson and its near neighbors Intervale, Glen, Bartlett and Hart’s Location offer all manner of Yuletide fun at “Traditionally Yours.”
 You can enjoy craft fairs, open houses, drink tastings, storytelling, cookie decorating and, of course, Santa lighting the community tree.
 But, best of all, says Kathleen Driscoll of the Jackson Area Chamber of Commerce, there’s the Jingle Bell Chocolate Tour: “It’s spectacular, magical, it truly is.”
 A horse-drawn sleigh takes you through town, stopping at inns and stores, and ringing jingle bells to summon a myriad of chocolate goodies.

 One thing everyone can agree on is that “The Nutcracker” is a must-see Christmas classic.
 The Tchaikovsky ballet is performed in many venues large and small in New Hampshire, but one stands out.
 The production by the Northeastern Ballet Theatre rivals Boston’s, and for good reason.
 Its director is Edra Toth, a former Boston Ballet prima ballerina.
 She says, “The version we’re doing is the old Boston Ballet version, the one I remember doing.”
-In the three performances — Durham, December 15 and 16, and Wolfeboro, December 2 —Toth makes it young-kid-friendly by softening parts that might be scary to them, and by keeping it fast-paced.
+In the three performances — Dover, December 7 and 8, and Wolfeboro, December 15 —Toth makes it young-kid-friendly by softening parts that might be scary to them, and by keeping it fast-paced.
 To all ages, she says, “Expect to be thoroughly enchanted, thoroughly entertained.”

 If your venture into the magical Land of the Sweets has whetted your appetite for candy, stop at Kellerhaus in Laconia.
 There you will find an unusual Christmas sweet — handmade ribbon candy.
 Not many places make the centuries-old candy anymore and even fewer make it by hand.
 The crew creates it with the same equipment that was used when the store opened in 1906.
 It’s not easy, even though there are only three ingredients — the weather has to be cool and dry, and a hot, gooey mass of candy has to be pulled into a long, thin ribbon and fed carefully into the circa 1880 crimping machine.
 People apparently appreciate the effort; on average the store sells 43,900 inches of the candy.
 That translates into about 1,000 boxes.